yegor256/cam/README.md

 will run in the background: you can safely close the console and come back when the dataset is ready and the container is deleted.

-Make sure your server has enough swap memory (at least 64Gb) and free disk space (at least 512Gb).
+Make sure your server has enough swap memory (at least 32Gb) and free disk space (at least 512Gb).
+It's better to have multiple CPUs, since the entire build process is highly parallel: all CPUs will be utilized.

 If the script fails at some point, you can restart it again, without deleting previously created files.
 The process is incremental --- it will understand where it stopped before.